Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 - Disk
-Use XROAR emulator (Emulate CoCo DISK EXTENDED)
-Attach the .dsk disk image
+Use XROAR emulator (Emulate CoCo DISK EXTENDED) Disable "keyboard translation" in the "Tool" tab Select a CoCO machine to emulate in the "Hardware" tab Attach the .dsk disk image in "File->Drive 1"
 Type:
 LOADM"XCHASE
 EXEC